-In Westford, roughly 40% of properties depend on obtaining water from an onsite, drinking water well.
+In Westford, Massachusetts, roughly 40% of properties depend on obtaining water from an on-site, drinking water well.
 The term “private well” is typically used for a well that provides drinking water for a residence.
 Private wells are regulated by the local Board of Health.
 There are various water quality issues you may encounter including hard water, iron, manganese, radon or arsenic.
 These are all correctable problems with the proper water test & analysis followed by proper equipment specification, installation and maintenance.

-The common issues encountered in Westford, MA private wells are manganese and iron along with low pH and sometimes the health threats radon and arsenic making their way into the water.
+In private wells, you may also encounter the health threats radon and arsenic making their way into the water.
 If the testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L in water, the radon must be removed from the water and the Board of Health recommends testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. The maximum allowable level of Arsenic in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.

 EFFECTIVE WATER FILTRATION SYSTEMS

 Water filtration systems can be installed in Westford for the removal of any of the contaminants listed above and more.
 Water softeners are typically installed to remove dissolved iron, manganese and hard water minerals in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.